apptension/developer-handbook/Technical Stack/Frontend Developer/Company practices.md

 *   [ ] You create pull requests with proper name and description [:books:](https://medium.com/@hugooodias/the-anatomy-of-a-perfect-pull-request-567382bb6067)
 *   [ ] You squash merge your pull requests [:books:](https://blog.pairworking.com/why-you-should-care-about-squash-and-merge-in-git-675856bf66b0)
-*   [ ] You understand the pros and cos of git rebase vs git merge [:books:](https://www.atlassian.com/git/tutorials/merging-vs-rebasing)
+*   [ ] You understand the pros and cons of git rebase vs git merge [:books:](https://www.atlassian.com/git/tutorials/merging-vs-rebasing)
 *   [ ] You name your commits properly [:books:](https://chris.beams.io/posts/git-commit/)
 *   [ ] You review PRs carefully and leave your comments [:books:](https://www.pullrequest.com/blog/what-belongs-in-an-effective-code-review-checklist/)
 *   [ ] You know how to configure rules in a repository for merging to specific branches (master, develop)